vmware-archive/pcfdev/README.md

 ##### Supported environment variables
-You may set the following environment variables to customize your environment:
+You may set the following environment variables when you `vagrant up` to customize microPCF:

 1. `MICROPCF_IP` - sets the IP address to bring up the VM on
   - defaults to 192.168.11.11 locally